Paedocypris progenetica: Distribution and habitat

-P. progenetica is found in tropical Southeast Asia within the Peninsular Malaysia region and on Sumatra and Bintan Island in Indonesia.
+Paeocypris progenetica is found in tropical Southeast Asia within the Peninsular Malaysia region and on Sumatra and Bintan Island in Indonesia.
 It is predicted that additional populations of the species will be found with future inventory efforts.
 They live in blackwater peat swamps, wetlands with waterlogged soils that prevent plant decay forming layers of acidic peat, with highly acidic (pH 3-6), tannin-stained waters.
 This acidity is due to large amounts of humic acids and other phenolic acids.
 The water ranges in color from a light tea brown to deep red brown, gradually reaching black, with depths ranging from 10 cm to 3 m.
 Blackwater peat swamps in Malaysia are some of the richest ichthyofaunal regions in the world.
 During the dry season, P. progenetica can survive in small animal burrows, shallow pools, and even in the soil, in part thanks to its small size.
 This survival skill provides considerable advantage when water levels fall during times of drought.
 In dry periods, the peat acts as a buffer to retain isolated pools of water, and in some cases can sustain permanent creeks.

-Daniel Lumbantobing 2019.
-Paedocypris progenetica.
-The IUCN Red List of Threatened Species.

 Life history

 It is hypothesized that the many anatomical and morphological sexual dimorphisms in P. progenetica play a role in reproductive behavior.
 The highly modified pelvic fins with hypertrophied muscles as well as the keratinized pad preceding the pelvic girdle are believed to function as a clasping device.
 A study in 2018 investigated the egg structure and larval development of Paedocypris carbunculus.
 Belonging to the same genus, the discoveries may be inferred to apply to P. progenetica as well.
 The eggs are adhesive, and deposited on the underside of plant leaves.
 With a smooth surface, the eggs are only 450–500 μm in diameter.
 Eggs hatch around 36 hours after laying.
 Freshly hatched larvae measure about 1.6 mm and attach to the substrate using a gular adhesive organ.
-According to a Dutch study by Perrin and Beyer, Paedocypris carbunculus were fed Artemia nauplii (brine shrimp), fine dry food, and rotifers in captivity for breeding.
-In nature, it is reported that they consume food particles in the size range of 60-500 µm.
+According to a Dutch study by Perrin and Beyer, P. carbunculus were fed Artemia nauplii (brine shrimp), fine dry food, and rotifers in captivity for breeding.
+In nature, it is reported that they consume food particles in the size range of 60-500 μm.
 In Perrin and Beyer's study, they investigated the breeding behavior of P. carbunculus.
 Reports of the study suggest that males claim mini territories on the underside of leaves.
 They position themselves upside down under the leaf and wait there for females.
 It was also observed that male P. carbunculus can emit light signals, and it is suggested that this plays an important role in mate recognition.
 The current literature does not include research into parental care behavior.